 Throughout history, countless people have disappeared.
 Some vanished without a trace, some left behind frightening evidence of the nature of their disappearance, and some have disappeared only to be found again.
 Some of these disappearances go virtually unnoticed.
 There are simply too many missing people for all of them to be adequately reported by the news.
 However, some famous disappearances in history are unforgettable and continue to intrigue us in wanting to learn more.

-The Mary Celeste was a cargo ship that left New York City on November 5, 1872 with a load of alcohol.
-The ship had a six-man crew, Captain Benjamin Briggs, his wife and their two-year-old daughter on board.
+The Mary Celeste is number five on our Famous Disappearances in History list.
+She was a cargo ship that left New York City on November 5, 1872, with a load of alcohol.
+A seven-man crew, Captain Benjamin Briggs, his wife, and their two-year-old daughter were on board.
 It would seem that the journey was relatively uneventful until November 24, when the captain made his last entry in his log.
 What happened after that is anybody’s guess.